 Following Milo's report, NSW DPI and Local Land Services (LLS) immediately began undertaking surveillance work and developing a control strategy to minimise the spread of these ants.

-Lismore Thomas MP George, NSW Department of Primary Industries (DPI), Local Land Services (LLS), Lismore City Council, Rous County Council, National Parks and Landcare representatives gathered in Lismore on Friday, 22 June 2018 to acknowledge Milo's efforts and the community response.
+The Hon Thomas MP George, Member for Lismore, NSW Department of Primary Industries (DPI), Local Land Services (LLS), Lismore City Council, Rous County Council, National Parks and Landcare representatives gathered in Lismore on Friday, 22 June 2018 to acknowledge Milo's efforts and the community response.

 This was a great opportunity to be able to recognise Milo who essentially kicked off this all agency response, simply by being aware to his surroundings and caring enough to report it.